braughtg/DCgit/UserStories.md

   1. Click the "X" next to partner's ID

 ### Working on an Assignment

+Each work session should begin by pulling the work from GitHub and end by pushing the work to GitHub.

 #### Pulling an Assignment from GitHub to Local Machine:
 1. Open terminal (if not already open)